-The current RDA MECA provides for full reimbursement of all costs of training.
+The RDA MECA provides for full reimbursement of all training costs.
 This includes attending examination prep courses and EMAC or EMST.
 Some DHBs will fund other courses on a case-by-case basis, guided by recommendations from their Anaesthetic Department.

-Senior registrars in the 5th year or above are also entitled to $6,500 and eight days conference leave, to attend conferences.
+Senior registrars in their 5th year or above are also entitled to $6,500 and eight days conference leave, to attend conferences.
 The clause comes into effect one year after passing the Primary Examination.

 NZ Part 0 Course

-From 2016, ANZCA will host a Part Zero Course for new trainees in each of the four rotations in New Zealand.
-For information, refer to the events section of ANZCA’s website.
+ANZCA hosts the Part 0 Course for new trainees in each of the four rotations in New Zealand.
+For information, see the events section of ANZCA’s website.

 NZ Part 3 Course

-On 19 November 2016, NZSA will host this one-day interactive course which is ideal for advanced trainees with the aim to provide the platform to gain insight into the opportunities and issues they may have during the transition from RMO to SMO.
-Further information will be available on the NZSA website soon.
+NZSA hosts this one-day interactive course which is ideal for advanced trainees to gain insight into the opportunities and issues they may have during the transition from RMO to SMO.

 EMAC and EMST (www.anzca.edu.au/training/emac-and-emst)